In this article, we will help you understand how to configure a Form using Forms 2.0.

 Common Fields

-The purpose of having a list of common fields in Form 2.0 configuration so that the configurator can use common fields across all forms.
+The purpose of having a list of common fields in Forms 2.0 so that the configurator can use common fields across all forms.
 This will help to keep data consistent across forms.
 It is up to the configurator which of these Common fields s/he wants to enable for the form.
 These Common fields are editable which means once you insert them in your form, you can click the settings icon and define their settings as per your requirements.
 The following are the common fields available in Form 2.0 –

 Fields Description